AzuraCast/azuracast.com/src/content/docs/docs/user-guide/streaming-software.md

 Cross-platform and available for free at [https://danielnoethen.de/butt/](https://danielnoethen.de/butt/).
 Streaming via both Icecast mode and Shoutcast mode are available.

+Regardless of configuration mode, to add a new server, click "Settings" on the main app panel, then in the "Server Settings" section, click the "ADD" button to create a new server.

 ### Icecast Mode

 Use the exact information specified on the Streamer/DJ page's right sidebar.
 "Address" is "Server" and "Icecast mountpoint" is "Mount Name".